iiroki/json-rpc-x/docs/server-dotnet.md

 1. **Default:** The default error handler checks if the thrown exception is `JsonRpcErrorException`...
     - If yes: the exception's JSON RPC error is returned.
     - If no: an internal error is created from the thrown exception.
-1. **Response:** JSON RPC response is build with the JSON RPC error from the error handlers.
+1. **Response:** JSON RPC response is created from the JSON RPC error.

 See below for custom JSON RPC error handler documentation.